-In this blog post we will discuss the purpose of a data governance initiative assessment so that you can create a plan.
+In this blog post we will discuss the purpose of a data governance (or data intelligence) initiative assessment so that you can create a plan.
 First, you will need to assess your current situation around data governance.
 You need to determine what is currently working, what is currently not working and barriers.
 During the assessment you determine the resources you need to be put together an actual data governance initiative plan in place.

 Let us go into more detail on the purpose of a data governance assessment: